jameswyngaarden/rf1-data-hpc/README.md

 ### Running statistics with FSL
 The [L1stats-hpc.sh](code/L1stats-hpc.sh) script currently reads the contents of your bids directory and runs `feat` on everyone there.
 For this job, my resource request was `nodes=4:ppn=15`.
 I knew all 36 subjects here didn't have EV files for the trust task, so I figured there was a max of 60 runs This job took about 1 hour to complete, and I don't think there were any issues with the output.
 But, the utilization was only 22%, meaning I requested more than I needed.

 After you run [L1stats-hpc.sh](code/L1stats-hpc.sh), you have to run [cleanL1.sh](code/cleanL1.sh) as well.
-The [cleanL1.sh](code/cleanL1.sh) script will delete unecessary files and fix your registration so that your L2 and L3 analyses work.
+The [cleanL1.sh](code/cleanL1.sh) script will delete unnecessary files and fix your registration so that your L2 and L3 analyses work.

 In general, I think each run of data you put through `feat` should be allowed to have 4 CPUs and at least 4-6 GBs of RAM.
 Memory usually won't be an issue with `feat` unless you have very large datasets.
 But, I'd like to see our utilization above 75%.